 The Clermont County Convention and Visitor’s Bureau can share information on historical points of interest including the birthplace of Ulysses S. Grant, the Stonelick Covered Bridge, and the Clermont County Freedom Trail, a self-guided tour of Underground Railroad and abolitionist sites.
 The County has more than 25 sites in the National Register of Historical Places, including antebellum homes, churches, and farms.

 Clermont County’s proximity to Cincinnati provides residents with access to world-class entertainment.
-Sports fans can take in Cincinnati Reds or Bengals games as well as the Tennis Masters Series, or watch an FC Cincinnati match.
+Sports fans can take in Cincinnati Reds, Bengals, or FC Cincinnati games, as well as the Tennis Masters Series.
 Art lovers enjoy the Cincinnati Ballet, Opera, Symphony Orchestra, museums, and theaters.
 Family fun is provided by the OMNIMAX Theater, Cincinnati Zoo & Botanical Garden, Kings Island Amusement Park, Coney Island, and Newport Aquarium.